graeme-defty/erlix/README.md

 There are a hundred different ways this could be improved, and I would be happy to incorporate any changes/improvements I get, but it has served its purpose for me and I do not plan to work on it further myself.

-The correct way to do this job would probably be to use the erlang compile functions to build an erlang AST and then walk that, spitting out elixr as you go.
-I didnt have clear enough knowledge of the erlang AST and find the functions supporting it (parse etc.) complex and confusing, and didnt have time to learn all I needed to go that way, so this is what I used.
+The correct way to do this job would probably be to use the erlang compile functions (erl_scan, erl_parse, etc) to build an erlang AST and then walk that, spitting out elixr as you go.
+I didnt have clear enough knowledge of the erlang AST and find the functions supporting it complex and confusing, and didnt have time to learn all I needed to go that way, so Erlix is what I used.

 In summary, this may help you, it may not.